University of Kansas School of Business

 The University of Kansas School of Business is a public business school on the main campus of the University of Kansas in Lawrence, Kansas.
-The KU School of Business was founded in 1924 and has more than 100 faculty members and approximately 1500 students.
+The KU School of Business was founded in 1924 and has more than 130 faculty members and approximately 4,600 students.
+The school and its accounting program hold accreditation from the Association to Advance Collegiate Schools of Business (AACSB).

-The Association to Advance Collegiate Schools of Business has accredited the KU School of Business for its business and accounting programs.
-KU is one of only three universities in the Kansas City region to offer an MBA degree with this highest and most prestigious accreditation level.